prateekpuri01/Serving-Strategy-Predictions-with-Sparse-Data/README.md

 # ATP_strategy_predictions_sparse_data
 I extend my analysis of optimal ATP serving strategies to include prediction for player matchups when data is sparse.
+Several of the concepts mentioned in this document have been desribed extensively in the following repository: https://github.com/prateekpuri01/ATP_serving_strategy.
+Please refer to this page for clarification.

 Here is a list of acronyms that will be used in this document: